 The Education Act, 1998 sets down the role of the parent association.

-- Educational research on the involvement of parents in schools shows that children achieve higher levels when parents and teachers work together.
+- Educational research on the involvement of parents in schools shows that children achieve higher levels across school when parents and teachers work together.

-- The Parent Association can advise the principal and Board of Management on policy issues and incidents that may require a review of school policy, e.g. Bullying, Safety, Homework, Enrolment, Behaviour problems etc.
+- The Parent Association can advise the Principal and Board of Management on policy issues and incidents that may require a review of school policy, e.g., Bullying, Homework, etc.

 - Parent Associations can suggest and/or organise extra-curricular activities.